-After running a statistically significant number of samples, the results revealed that the best (i.e., non-violating and least expensive) plan found by deterministic methods is not the best plan (i.e., minimised probability of failure and LCC) when input uncertainty is present.
-Looking at Figure 5, the horizontal-axis is the mean probability of failure, which stays constant throughout time assuming the date distribution parameters (e.g., μ^ , σ^) do not change.
-The vertical-axis is the LCC of the system for each refresh plan; however, unlike the previous figures, in Figures 5 and 6 the vertical-axis is the mean LCC.
+After running a statistically significant number of samples, the results revealed that the best (i.e., non-violating and least expensive) plan found by deterministic methods is not the best plan (i.e., minimized probability of failure and lifecycle cost) when input uncertainty is present.
+Looking at Figure 5, the horizontal-axis is the mean probability of failure, which stays constant throughout time assuming the date distribution parameters (e.g., $\mu^$ , $\sigma^$ ) do not change.
+The vertical-axis is the lifecycle cost of the system for each refresh plan; however, unlike the previous figures, in Figures 5 and 6 the vertical-axis is the mean lifecycle cost.
 Figure 6 shows the nine refresh plans with a 10% and lower probability of failure.
-Note no plans have 0% probability of failure (i.e., 100% probability of satisfying all the constraints when uncertainties are considered).
+Note, no plans have 0% probability of failure (i.e., 100% probability of satisfying all the constraints when uncertainties are considered).

-Uncertainty allows for better model approximation to 'real-world' conditions since nothing measured is without uncertainty, and it allows us to be more risk seeking rather than adverse so as to consider refresh plans that have less than 100% probability of satisfying all constraints, which we would otherwise dismiss.
+Uncertainty allows for better model approximation to "real-world" conditions since nothing measured is without uncertainty, and it allows us to be more risk seeking rather than adverse so as to consider refresh plans that have less than 100% probability of satisfying all constraints, which we would otherwise dismiss.

 To better understand the basic effects of the parameters used in this problem, the following observations are discussed.
-Generally, if the LAT is increased, it will drive up the design refresh costs since each design refresh will be looking farther ahead in time resolving any obsolescence issues that show up.
-With a longer, LAT, all constraint periods are increased thus making it more likely for design refresh plans to satisfy them.
-With regard to the lifecycle code of replacement components, in general, increasing the lifecycle code means a shorter remaining procurement life of the replacement components, and potentially increasing the LCC due to the increased need to mitigate the increased frequency of obsolescence issues.
+Generally, if the look-ahead time is increased, it will drive up the design refresh costs since each design refresh will be looking farther ahead in time resolving any obsolescence issues that show up.
+With a longer, look-ahead time, all constraint periods are increased thus making it more likely for design refresh plans to satisfy them.
+With regard to the lifecycle code of replacement components, in general, increasing the lifecycle code means a shorter remaining procurement life of the replacement components, and potentially increasing the lifecycle cost due to the increased need to mitigate the increased frequency of obsolescence issues.